ColinFay/website/_posts/2017-11-29-purrr-text-wrangling.md

 ```

+### The not-so-regex solution

-But hey, if you're not that into regex (nobody's perfect), let's do something with less regex and more purrr: string split, map, reduce.
+If you're not that into regex (nobody's perfect), let's do something with less regex and more {purrr}: string split, map, reduce.

 ```r
 regex_build <- function(list){
     reduce(list, ~ paste(.x, .y, sep = "|"))
 }
 ```
-So we've got our simple regex with:
+Simple regex here:

 ```r
 concat_commons(df, Keywords, 2) %>%